What is Python?

-Python provides a large standard library which includes areas like internet protocols, string operations, web services tools and operating system interfaces.
-Many high use programming tasks have already been scripted into the standard library which reduces length of code to be written significantly.
+Python provides a large standard library that includes areas like internet protocols, string operations, web services tools, and operating system interfaces.
+Many high-use programming tasks have already been scripted into the standard library which reduces the length of code to be written significantly.

 3. Open Source and Community Development:

 Python language is developed under an OSI-approved open source license, which makes it free to use and distribute, including for commercial purposes.

 Further, its development is driven by the community which collaborates for its code through hosting conferences and mailing lists and provides for its numerous modules.